Coverage Underway for Crew-2 Port Relocation

-Category: Space Hits: 2The SpaceX Crew Dragon Endeavour approaches the International Space Station on April 24, 2021
+Category: Space Hits: 3The SpaceX Crew Dragon Endeavour approaches the International Space Station on April 24, 2021

 NASA Television, the NASA app, and the agency’s website are providing live coverage as four residents of the International Space Station prepare to take a spin around their orbital neighborhood in the Crew Dragon Endeavour spacecraft, relocating it to prepare for the arrival of the agency’s Boeing Orbital Flight Test-2.